Establish a strategy and business model which promotes long-term value for shareholders

 Promote a corporate culture that is based on ethical values and behaviours

 The Board believes that the promotion of a corporate culture based on sound ethical values and behaviours is essential to maximise shareholder value.
 These values are reinforced with employees by the management team through annual business review sessions and form the cornerstone of the employee performance review process.
-The ethical standards at IQGeo are a key factor in the evaluation of individual performance and that of the entire company.
+The ethical standards at IQGeo are a key factor in the evaluation of individual performance and that of the entire Company.

-Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board
+Maintain governance structures and processes that are fit for purpose and support good decision making by the Board

 The key Board roles are as follows:

-- Chairman: The primary responsibility of the Chairman is to lead the Board effectively and to oversee the adoption, delivery and communication of the company’s corporate governance model.
+• Chairman: The primary responsibility of the Chairman is to lead the Board effectively and to oversee the adoption, delivery and communication of the Company’s corporate governance model.
 The Chairman has sufficient separation from the day-to-day business to be able to make independent decisions.
-The Chairman is also responsible for making sure that the board agenda concentrates on the key issues, both operational and financial, with regular reviews of the company’s strategy and its overall implementation
+The Chairman is also responsible for making sure that the Board agenda concentrates on the key issues, both operational and financial, with regular reviews of the Company’s strategy and its overall implementation.

-- CEO: Charged with the delivery of the business model within the strategy set by the Board.
+• CEO: Charged with the delivery of the business model within the strategy set by the Board.
 Works with the Chairman and Non-Executive Directors in an open and transparent way.
-Keeps the Chairman and Board up-to-date with operational performance, opportunities, risks and other issues to ensure that the business remains aligned with its key objectives.
+Keeps the Chairman and Board up to date with operational performance, opportunities, risks and other issues to ensure that the business remains aligned with its key objectives.

-The board has three sub-committees as follows:
+The Board has three sub-committees as follows:

 Further details on the composition of these committees can be found on the Corporate Governance page.

-Updated 1 January 2019
+Updated 29 April 2019